ManimCommunity/manim/docs/source/tutorials/configuration.rst

 The config files
 ****************

-As the last example shows, executing manim from the command-line might involve using many flags at the same time.
+As the last example shows, executing manim from the command-line may involve using many flags at the same time.
 This may become a nuisance if you must execute the same script many times in a short time period, for example when making small incremental tweaks to your scene script.
 For this purpose, manim